Video Courtesy of Alicia Renee Greer

 Given that I did not pursue sexual intercourse in any of my dating relationships, I am proof that not all guys are only interested in sex.
 I wanted companionship.
 I wanted to have fun together.
 I wanted intellectual stimulation.
 I wanted closeness.
 But, I expected sex to only happen after matrimony.

-Yes, there are some guys who are focused on sexual conquest or self-centered to getting their own biological urges satisfied.
+Yes, there are some guys who are focused on sexual conquest or self-centeredness to getting their own biological urges satisfied.
 But, there are many guys like I was with a much broader view.

 By the way, this is a big issue even after you get married.
 We husbands have to avoid the trap of coming across as only wanting sex from our wives.
 We need to give spiritual, emotional, and physical intimacy to have a thriving marriage.